raspiblitz/raspiblitz/FAQ.md

 ## How do I set up VNC?

-Enter the Console/Terminal by selecting the last option from the Raspiblitz menu Enable the VNC server using raspi-config: sudo raspi-config > Interface Options > VNC > Enable.
-Reboot.
+Enter the Console/Terminal by selecting the last option from the Raspiblitz menu.
+Enable the VNC server using raspi-config:

+`sudo raspi-config`

+In the menu, go to
+*Interface Options > VNC > Enable*

+After that reboot the Raspiblitz
+*Reboot*

-Set a password for the VNC Server: sudo vncpasswd -service
+Set a password for the VNC Server:
+`sudo vncpasswd -service`

-Set the Authentication parameter: sudo echo "Authentication=VncAuth" > /etc/vnc/config.d/common.custom
+Set the Authentication parameter:
+`sudo echo "Authentication=VncAuth" > /etc/vnc/config.d/common.custom`

-Restart the VNC Server for settings to take effect sudo systemctl restart vncserver-x11-serviced
+Restart the VNC Server for settings to take effect:
+`sudo systemctl restart vncserver-x11-serviced`

-Open the relevant port in the firewall (ufw): sudo ufw allow vnc
+Open the relevant port in the firewall (ufw):
+`sudo ufw allow vnc`

+Start the VNC server from the Raspiblitz:
+`vncserver`
+This will run by default in the display number '1'.
+If you want to specify another number, run this (change  \<display-number\> to whatever you prefer):
+`vncserver :<display-number>`

+From the VNC client (e.g. your PC, laptop), connect to the IP that the previous command has displayed in the screen.
+If everything is alright, you can see the display from the VNC client now.

+In order to stop broadcasting your display, stop the server from the Raspiblitz with this:
+`vncserver -kill :<display-number>`

+For example:
+`vncserver -kill :1`

-Note: You may have to set the resolution through raspi-config in certain situations: sudo raspi-config > Advance Options > Resolution
+**Note**: You may have to set the resolution through raspi-config in certain situations: sudo raspi-config > Advance Options > Resolution

 Hint: From macOS, there is a built in VNC client hidden away at: /System/Library/CoreServices/Applications/Screen\ Sharing.app

+Hint 2: Find more info about VNC in Raspberry [here](https://www.raspberrypi.org/documentation/remote-access/vnc/).

 ## I have two RaspiBlitz in my network - can they both be public?